Just in time for Earth Day, the Fine Cooking staff shares some tips for saving energy and reducing and reusing packaging.

 —Robyn Doyon-Aitken, Web producer

-If an Earth Day picnic is on the agenda, listen to Laurie Buckle’s audio slide show for ideas on how to pack a green picnic.
+If an Earth Day picnic is on the agenda, read Laurie Buckle’s article for ideas on how to pack a green picnic.